Types of Compensation for Personal Injuries

-Pain and Suffering is calculated as any financial compensation you deserve during recovery or because of an injury.
-If a child was hit by a reckless driver right beside their parent, that parent should include pain and suffering in the claim.
+- Pain and suffering is calculated based on physical and mental harm you suffered due to your injury and is awarded as financial compensation.
+Pain and suffering encompasses non-monetary damages and covers feelings like agony, heartbreak, and trauma caused by an accident.
+If a child was hit by a reckless driver while sitting right beside their parent, for insurance, that parent should include pain and suffering in the claim.

-Loss of Enjoyment and Loss of Consortium are similar, but slightly different.
-In the case of “enjoyment,” a victim may rightfully seek compensation if they were to make a detailed account of how impactful an incident was.
-Or, how have the accident and injuries drastically changed your life?
-Loss of consortium refers to physical or sexual intimacy.
-A spouse you were in good standing with and died, for example, allows you to claim higher compensation.
+- Loss of enjoyment and loss of consortium are similar types of damages but have key differences.
+In the case of “ loss of enjoyment,” a victim may rightfully seek compensation if the accident and injuries drastically changed their life—for example, they are no longer able to partake in a hobby or sport they like.
+Loss of consortium refers to the loss of physical or sexual intimacy.
+An example would be losing a spouse you were in good standing with and died, for example, which allows you to claim higher compensation.
 If an injury caused a relationship to fail, or leads to a sexual disability, that is also important to put in a claim.
 States differ on how they compensate for consortium and enjoyment.

 If you have any additional questions about the types of damages you can claim, contact the St. Louis injury lawyers at the Dixon Injury Firm today for a free consultation and more information.